okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/android/integrationsteps.md

 If the request to skip the optional authenticator is successful, the SDK returns an `AuthenticationResponse` object with `AuthenticationStatus=SUCCESS` and the user is successfully signed in.
 Use the [`AuthenticationResponse.getTokenResponse()`](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/response/AuthenticationResponse.java#L43) method to retrieve the required tokens (access, refresh, ID) for authenticated user activity.

-### Step 8, Option21: User selects phone authenticator
+### Step 8, Option 2: User selects phone authenticator

 In this use case option, the user selects the optional **Phone** factor as the authenticator to verify.
 Pass this selected authenticator to the `IDXAuthenticationWrapper.selectAuthenticator()` method.